IM-IgniteDEV/TreasureHunt/README.md

 ## Permissions

 - `treasurehunt.admin` - Grants access to all admin commands
-- `treasurehunt.use` - Allows players to find treasures (granted by default)
+- `treasurehunt.use` - Allows players to find treasures